max-orhai/ppaml-cp7/README.md

 Data is provided as a single JSON file containing constants that describe the target populations, and as a set of CSV files that contain time-series variable data for some of the populations.
 Each time series has weekly data following the [MMWR week calendar](epiweek.py).
-(The official CDC flu season runs from MMWR week 40 through week 20 of the following year.)
+The official CDC flu season runs from MMWR week 40 through week 20 of the following year.

 Each week is encoded as a fixed-point number: for example, the last week in 2015 is represented as "2015.52".
+In this document, "week _w_ + integer _k_" means the week that begins _k_ weeks after _w_: for example, 2015.50 + 10 = 2016.08.

 ### Population data